Friday, February 22, 2008

 You have looked at a number of properties and are narrowing your search to a few homes.
 Now you need to get more specific information on the house and its insurability.

-• Get the house inspected: A thorough inspection of the home is very important.
+Check the house’s loss history reportAsk the current homeowner for a copy of the house’s insurance loss history report.
+This will provide information regarding claims filed during the last five years and answer two questions that any savvy homebuyer should ask: Are there any past problems in the home?
+If damage has occurred, was it properly repaired?
+Prior claims are not barriers to getting insurance, but you should know the history of the home before you go to closing. - Get the house inspected: A thorough inspection of the home is very important.
 The inspector should: check the general condition of the home; show you where potential problems might develop; double-check that past problems have been repaired; and suggest upgrades or replacements that may be needed.
 If a house has been well-maintained, you should have no trouble getting insurance.
 However, if the inspector raises questions, your insurance company will as well.
 In particular, have the inspector check for water damage, termites and other types of infestation.
 Special attention should be paid to the electrical system, septic tank and water heater.
 Find out if there is an underground oil storage tank, as many insurers will not provide policies for homes that have one.

-• Contact your insurance professional: Don’t wait until the last minute to think about insurance.
+- Contact your insurance professional: Don’t wait until the last minute to think about insurance.
 Ask your current insurance professional if the house will qualify for insurance and get an estimate of the premium.
 The sooner you act, the smoother the process will be.
 If you do not have an insurance agent or company representative, get recommendations from family, friends or co-workers.
 Select someone you know and trust, as he or she will be an advisor for many years.

 Shop around for the best coverage: Most people spend months looking for a house, but only spend a few minutes insuring it.
 Insurance companies sell insurance in different ways – some through their own agents, others through independent agents or brokers and still others directly by phone or over the internet.
 Select the arrangement that you are most comfortable with.
 Get the names of several highly regarded insurers.
 The higher the financial rating, the better prepared they will be if a real disaster strikes.
 Then compare prices – it could cut hundreds of dollars off the cost of your bill.